 Antiseizure medications (like Topamax): These can prevent migraines by changing the electrical changes that occur at the onset of a migraine.

-Antidepressant medications (like escitalopram or nortriptyline): These can prevent headaches by stabilizing serotonin levels, even in people who are not suffering from anxiety or depression.
+Antidepressant medications: These can prevent headaches by stabilizing serotonin levels, even in people who are not suffering from anxiety or depression.

-Blood pressure medications (like metoprolol): These may prevent headaches by stabilizing the size of blood vessels around the brain.
+Blood pressure medications: These may prevent headaches by stabilizing the size of blood vessels around the brain.
 They can be used in many people who have normal blood pressure.

 Botox injections (injections given by providers every three months) that block the release of the chemical CGRP and Monoclonal antibodies (monthly self-injections) that bind with the chemical CGRP (like Emgality) or the receptor for CGRP (like Aimovig) are very effective in blocking headaches.
 Again, not all of these medications work equally well or are as well-tolerated in all people.